peprodev/wc-upload-reciept/readme.txt

 ***PEPRO DEV*** is a premium supplier of quality WordPress plugins, services and support.
 Join us at [https://pepro.dev/](https://pepro.dev/) and also don't forget to check our [free plugins](http://profiles.wordpress.org/peprodev/), we hope you enjoy them!

 == Upgrade Notice ==

+= 1.2.1 =

+- Fixed Translation and some small errors

 = 1.0 =